QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 :code:`CST_<CstID>`
  is the keyword used for placing a sensor on the constraint from the :code:`SUBCONSTRAINTS` table with the ID number = <CstID>.
 The internal loads (force and torque) in the internal constraint coordinate system are then displayed in the *Structural Time Graph*.

+:code:`JNT_<JntID>`
+ is the keyword used for placing a sensor on a joint from the :code:`SUBJOINTS` table with the ID number = <JntID>.
+The position and rotation of the joint in absolute coordinates are displayed in the *Structural Time Graph*.

 Exemplary Substructure File
 ---------------------------